GerHobbelt/mupdf/docs/bindings.rst

 (Debian-specific; similar packages exist on other distributions.)

-* `sudo apt install python3-dev swig python3-clang`
+* `sudo apt install python3-dev swig clang python3-clang`
 * For C#: `sudo apt install mono-devel`

 Notes:

-* One can do `pip install libclang` instead of installing the `python3-clang` package in the above command.
+* One can do `pip install libclang` instead of installing the `clang` and `python3-clang` packages in the above command.

 * Note that, despite its name, the Python `clang` package on pypi.org (`pip install clang`) does not provide a usable Python interface onto the clang